 The Housing Development Incentive Program (HDIP), established as M.G.L., Chapter 40V, provides Gateway Cities with a development tool to increase residential growth, expand diversity of housing stock, support economic development, and promote neighborhood stabilization in designated areas.
 The program provides two tax incentives to developers to undertake substantial rehabilitation of properties for lease or sale as multi-unit market rate housing:

 - A local-option real estate tax exemption on all or part of the increased property value resulting from improvements (the increment), and

 - State tax credits for Qualified Substantial Rehabilitation Expenditures (QSREs) that are awarded through a rolling application process.

-DHCD may (1) approve an executed Housing Development Tax Increment Exemption (TIE) Agreement between a developer and Gateway City under M.G.L. c.
+DHCD may (1) approve an executed Housing Development Tax Increment Exemption (TIE) Agreement between a developer and a Gateway City under M.G.L. c.
 59 section 5M of no less than 10% and no more than 100% of the increment on market rate units in a project for no less than five years and no more than 20 years, and (2) award state Housing Development (HD) Tax Credits of up to $2 million to the developer of a project under M.G.L. c.
 62 section 6(q) and chapter 63 section 38BB, not to exceed 25% of the QPEs of the market rate residential units.

 All Gateway Cities as defined by Chapter 23A section 3A, which are municipalities with a population greater than 35,000 and less than 250,000, a median household income below the state average and a rate of educational attainment of a bachelor’s degree or above that is below the state average.

 ● Developers, both for-profit and nonprofit, with proposed market-rate housing projects located in designated areas in Gateway Cities.

 Amount of State HD Tax Credit

 The HDIP has an annual cap of $10 million.
 Developers may apply to DHCD for HD Tax Credits of up to $2 million for QSREs of the market rate units.